Lacrymology/states/openvpn/doc/monitor.rst

 All :doc:`index` processes are running.

-Expected condition: Exactly each process for each item under openvpn pillar key with command line name ``openvpn``.
+Expected condition: Exactly each process for each item under :doc:`index` pillar key with command line name ``openvpn``.

 .. _monitor-openvpn_instance: